 Holi and Kamadeva

-It is said – that it was on the day of Holi that Kama Deva had sacrificed himself for the good of all beings.
-It is believed that among the many different legends around Holi, the festival of colours, and the traditional bonfire that is lit on that day, also commemorates the Kama Deva legend.
-So, many people also worship Kama Deva on Holi, with the simple offering of a mixture of mango blossoms and sandalwood paste, to cool off the pain of his fatal burns.
+Many people also worship Kama Deva on Holi, with the simple offering of a mixture of mango blossoms and sandalwood paste to cool off the pain of his fatal burns.
 Songs are also sung in which Rati’s sorrow is depicted.
-He is believed to be forever travelling the three worlds accompanied by his wife Rati.
+He is believed to be forever traveling the three worlds accompanied by his wife, Rati.
 Rati is the perfect match for Kama Deva.
-In beauty she is unparalleled.
+In beauty, she is unparalleled.

 Kama Gayatri Mantra